ganelson/inform/README.md

 * Changes to Inform - A detailed change history of Inform 7.
 Ebook in Indoc format, stored at path resources/Changes.
 * Writing with Inform and the Inform Recipe Book - The main Inform documentation, as seen in the apps, and in standalone Epubs.
 Ebook in Indoc format, stored at path resources/Documentation.
 * resources/Outcome Pages - Inrtps uses these to generate HTML outcome pages (such as those showing Problem messages in the app)
-* resources/Sample Projects - Two small interactive fictions, 'Disenchantment Bay' and 'Onyx', presented as samples in the app.
-Inform 7
+* resources/Sample Projects - Two small interactive fictions, 'Disenchantment Bay' and 'Onyx', presented as samples in the app

 Finally, the "retrospective" directory holds ANSI C source and resources needed to build (some) previous versions of Inform 7.